-Dr. De Haes has over 20 years of experience in the global healthcare industry, covering product development, marketing and general management.
-Before joining ThromboGenics, Dr. De Haes was Head of Roche's Global Insulin Infusion business.
-He was President and CEO of Disetronic Medical Systems Inc, a leading insulin infusion therapy company based in Minneapolis, USA.
+Patrik De Haes has over 25 years of experience in the global healthcare industry, covering product development, marketing and general management.
+Before joining ThromboGenics, Patrik was Head of Roche's Global Insulin Infusion business.
+Prior to this, he was President and CEO of Disetronic Medical Systems Inc, a medical device company based in Minneapolis, USA.
 He also led the global development and commercialization of the first biotech product at Sandoz Pharma (now Novartis) in Switzerland.
-Dr. De Haes holds a degree in Medicine from the University of Leuven.
+Patrik holds a degree in Medicine from the University of Leuven.

-Landon T. Clay, Non-Executive Director
+Landon T. Clay, Non-Executive Director (till August 24th, 2011)